mariosgeorgiou/mariosgeorgiou.github.io/_pages/about.md

 I am supported by the National Science Foundation (NSF), under Grant 40D03-00-01.

-I am planning to defend this May and looking for full-time opportunities in the industry on software engineering and/or research on Cryptography and Security.
+I am planning to defend this May and looking for full-time opportunities in Tech and Fintech on software engineering/research.

 Blockchain-less Cryptocurrency?
 ======